tc39/proposal-pattern-matching/README.md

 it does not do any implicit type coercion, so a `1` value will not match a `"1"` pattern.)

+Note: No coercion takes place in these matches: if you match against a string literal, for example, your subject must already be a string or else it'll automatically fail the match, even if it would stringify to a matching string.

 #### Examples

 ```js